mjdamgaard/UP-Web-Project/open-dev-co-ops.md

 This gives the open developer co-ops an advantage especially in the creative department.
 And this advantage can be extended further by also utilizing [user-programmable platforms](README.md) to allow the contributors to share their ideas and prototypes quickly and safely with each other in a decentralized creative space, and to allow the users to freely choose whichever ideas they like the most.

-Having an advantage in the creative department is a great benefit to a software company, and this advantage is only made more critical by the rise AI as a software development tool.
+Having an advantage in the creative department is a great benefit to a software company, and this advantage is only made more critical by the rise of AI as a software development tool.
 As AI advances, the process to go from idea to implementation gets easier and quicker, which means that the success of a software company will increasingly rely on that company's ability to come up creative ideas for improving the software applications, and to quickly make those new applications and features available to its users.